wikimedia/less.php/README.md

 How to install:

-1. [Download the latest release](https://github.com/oyejorge/less.php/releases) and unpack it so that 'lessc.inc.php' is located at 'sites/all/libraries/lessphp/lessc.inc.php'.
+1. [Download the source code for the latest release](https://github.com/oyejorge/less.php/releases) and unpack it so that 'lessc.inc.php' is located at 'sites/all/libraries/lessphp/lessc.inc.php'.
 2. Download and install [Drupal 7 less module](https://drupal.org/project/less) as usual.
 3. That's it :)